Goritsa Grancharova: Acting Head of the Chamber of Audit

-On the 20th of January, 2023, the National Assembly voted to remove the Head of the Chamber of Audit, Tsvetkov, after allegations that the institution did not properly investigate potentially illegally financing of We Continue the Change through the crypto-currency bank, Nexo.
+On 20 January, 2023, the National Assembly voted to remove the Head of the Chamber of Audit, Tsvetkov, after allegations that the institution did not properly investigate potentially illegally financing of We Continue the Change through the crypto-currency bank, Nexo.
 In the parliament's decision, it was mandated that Goritsa Grancharova-Kozhareva undertake the role of Acting Head of the Chamber of Audit.
 The parliament's decision was immediately challenged by President Rumen Radev, who claimed that the decision was unconstitutional.

 Upon assuming the position of Acting Head, Grancharova-Kozhareva accused Tsvetkov of mismanagement of funds and of halting auditing processes.
 Tsvetkov, however, has denied these allegations.

 During her tenure, some media outlets, particularly Dnevnik, claimed that the "administrative irregularities" report of the Audit Chamber was framed to defend the financial activities of the Prosecutors Office, in which her husband was employed.

-On the 7th of July, the Constitutional Court ruled that Tsvetkov's removal had been unconstitutional, thus technically reinstating him to the position of Head of the Chamber of Audit.
+On 7 July, the Constitutional Court ruled that Tsvetkov's removal had been unconstitutional, thus technically reinstating him to the position of Head of the Chamber of Audit.
 As a response, parliament voted to extend the procedure for the election of a new Head of the Chamber of Audit and codified Grancharova-Kozhareva's position as Acting Head.

-On the 11th of July, Tsvetkov attempted to enter the Chamber of Audit building, however he was barred from doing so by Grancharova-Kozhareva who insisted that she remained the Acting Head of the institution.
+On 11 July, Tsvetkov attempted to enter the Chamber of Audit building, however he was barred from doing so by Grancharova-Kozhareva who insisted that she remained the Acting Head of the institution.

 The impasse was resolved on the 26th of July, when the National Assembly elected Dimitar Glavchev as the new head of the Chamber of Audit.
-On the 31st of July, Grancharova-Kozhareva officially welcomed Glavchev as the head of the institution and returned to her position as Deputy Head.
+On 31 July, Grancharova-Kozhareva officially welcomed Glavchev as the head of the institution and returned to her position as Deputy Head.

-On the 9th of April, 2024, Dimitar Glavchev assumed the position of Caretaker Prime Minister, leaving his position as head of the Chamber of Audit for the duration of his tenure.
+On 9 April, 2024, Dimitar Glavchev assumed the position of Caretaker Prime Minister, leaving his position as head of the Chamber of Audit for the duration of his tenure.
 In his absence, Grancharova-Kozhareva was once again selected as the Acting Head of the Chamber of Audit.

 In March, 2025, the civic NGO "Boets", alerted the Commission for Preventing Corruption and Illegal Enrichment that according to documents from the Chamber of Audit Grancharova-Kozhareva had received 102,000 Leva in bonuses during her time as acting head of the institution.

 In August, 2025, it was confirmed that Grancharova-Kozhareva was sued by former head of the Chamber of Audit, for damages caused to him during her time as disputed head of the Chamber of Audit.
 It was subsequently confirmed that she was liable for 7,000 Leva in damages.